Is NAD+ the Anti-aging Miracle Pill? Here’s What the Science Says

 Thing is, your NAD+ levels drop as you get older.
 One reason is that there’s a compound called CD-38 that destroys NAD+, which is a good thing in the right amounts.
 It keeps your NAD+ from getting too high and messing up your sleep-wake and hunger cycles.
-When you get older, you have more and more CD-38, which destroys more and more NAD+.
+Rodent studies showed that with age came an increase in CD-38, which destroyed more and more NAD+.
 Eventually, the balance tips and you have too much CD-38, and not enough NAD+.

 There’s plenty of research that shows that NAD+ protects cells from stress.
 When researchers measured NAD+ levels, they were able to predict cell survival when stressed.
 Sirtuins specifically protect against oxidative stress, and NAD+ helps sirtuins work properly.

 In one study, researchers stressed rat brain cells by depriving them of oxygen, then they added NAD+ right to the cell culture.
 They found that cells treated with NAD+ were more resistant to stress and fewer cells died than in the cultures that did not get the extra shot of NAD+.
 Translation: healthy levels of NAD+ may help you stay strong and resilient, especially in the face of stress.

 Glutamate, a chemical that brain cells use to talk to other cells, causes neurons to get excited, which releases free radicals and stresses them.
 Being in ketosis increases the NAD+ to NADH ratio, which protects brain cells from damaging free radicals.

 Helps DNA repair